← All posts

 A few things worth knowing as you settle in.
 Every write action you run through Claude lands in the Sentinel audit log under your user, the same as if you had done it in the console.
 Multi-account switches are scoped to the chat, not your global Sentinel session, so flipping accounts in Claude does not change the account on a GUI tab you have open in another window.
 And if you close Claude and reopen tomorrow, the connector stays linked, but a fresh sign-in may be required if your Sentinel session expired overnight.

 The whole connection takes longer to read about than to actually do.
-Open a second tab, sign into Claude.ai, and try it.
-The first prompt is the unlock.
+Open a second tab, sign into Claude.ai, paste the URL, and ask who you are connected as.
 Everything after that gets faster.